Why friendship and play are good for children with disability

 Cooperative play is when children join together to do activities and work together to finish something.
 It might also be making up rules or playing games with rules.
 This typically starts happening at 3-4 years, but it might be later for children with disability.

-Children with disability might move through these stage more slowly than typically developing children.
-This can be because their development is delayed, or because they haven’t had the same play opportunities as typically developing children.
+Children with disability might move through these stages more slowly than typically developing children.
+This can be because their development is delayed or because they haven’t had the same play opportunities as typically developing children.
 For example, a child with a significant motor disability might find it physically difficult to play alongside other children, give things to other children and join in with activities.